collective/collective.generic.webbuilder/README.rst

     ./l.sh

 - At the moment, cgwb do not have some session mecanism, so the only way to replay a generation is to use the providen link in the generated tarball
-- If you want to store your choices to redo an updated tarball later, just clink on the link.
+- If you want to store your choices to redo an updated tarball later, just clink on the link providen by the file LINK_TO_REGENERATE.html in the produced tarball.

 Filling the settings, some notes
 +++++++++++++++++++++++++++++++++++++++++++